googlearchive/android-viewpager2/README.md

 ### Samples

 * ViewPager2 with Views - Shows how to setup a ViewPager2 with Views as pages
-* ViewPager2 with Fragments - Shows how to setup a ViewPager2 with as pages
+* ViewPager2 with Fragments - Shows how to setup a ViewPager2 with Fragments as pages
 * ViewPager2 with a Mutable Collection (Views) - Demonstrates usage of a ViewPager2 with Views as pages and mutations in the page adapter
 * ViewPager2 with a Mutable Collection (Fragments) - Demonstrates usage of a ViewPager2 with Fragments as pages and mutations in the page adapter
 * ViewPager2 with a TabLayout (Views) - Shows how to setup a ViewPager2 with Views as pages that is linked to a TabLayout